 Copies of the statistical reports for current faculty are available on the BU Law website.
-Bound volumes of each semester's results are shelved at the beginning of the Pappas Reserve collection.

 Faculty Profiles

 To learn about faculty, a set of profiles for both full-time and part-time faculty is available on the web at www.bu.edu/law/faculty-scholarship/faculty-profiles/.
 The profiles describe the background of all current full-time and part-time members of the faculty.